 Landscape Enforcement

 There is currently no city staff dedicated to enforcing plants remain in the ground, are maintained, or satisfy code requirements.
-Hiring an enforcement officer or landscape horticulturist for the cities to oversee plantings will help ensure biodiversity is maintained and that plantings satisfies city requirements.
+Hiring an enforcement officer or landscape horticulturist for the cities to oversee plantings will help ensure biodiversity is maintained and that plantings satisfy city requirements.

 Slide 1 (depaul.edu)